SoftUni-Internal/interactive-content/EN/01-Components/06-Components-Lab-Articles.md

 Angular-Components-Lab-11

-After we have created the child component the only thing left is to create the component of the article and pass the array of data from the **parent** to the **child**.
+After we have created the child component, the only thing left is to create the component of the article and to pass the array of data from the **parent** to the **child**.

-Create articles component using "**ng generate component articles**" and copy the following CSS inside "**articles.component.css**":
+Create the "Articles" component using "**ng generate component articles**" and add the following CSS code inside the "**articles.component.css**" file:

 ```js
 ul {